13 Signs Your Shopify Store Needs a Redesign

 Sadly, 76% of e-commerce websites have mediocre-to-poor navigation performance, indicating a widespread issue in the industry.

-However, a user-friendly navigation system makes it easier for customers to find the products quickly and enhances the user experience.
+However, a user-friendly navigation system helps customers find the products quickly, thus enhancing the user experience.

 poor website navigation